-Encounters by Selected Tests/Screenings/Preventive and Dental Services (Lines 21-34).
-Report the total number of encounters at which one or more of the listed diagnostic tests, screenings, and/or preventive services were provided.
+Visits by Selected Tests/Screenings/Preventive and Dental Services (Lines 21-34).
+Report the total number of visits at which one or more of the listed diagnostic tests, screenings, and/or preventive services were provided.
 Note that codes for these services may either be diagnostic (ICD-9) codes or procedure (ADA or CPT-4) codes.
-During one encounter more than one test, screening or preventive service may be provided, in which case, each would be counted.
+During one visit more than one test, screening or preventive service may be provided, in which case, each would be counted.

-- One encounter may involve more than one of the identified services in which case each should be reported.
-For example, if during an encounter both a Pap test and an HIV test were provided then an encounter would be reported on both lines 21 and 23. - If a patient receives multiple immunizations at one visit, only one encounter should be reported. - Services may be reported in addition to diagnoses.
-A hypertensive patient who also receives an HIV test would be counted once on the hypertension line 11 and once on line 21, HIV test. - If a patient had more than one tooth filled, only one encounter for restorative services should be reported, not one per tooth.
+- One visit may involve more than one of the identified services in which case each should be reported.
+For example, if during a visit both a Pap test and an HIV test were provided then an visit would be reported on both lines 21 and 23. - If a patient receives multiple immunizations at one visit, only one visit should be reported. - Services may be reported in addition to diagnoses.
+A hypertensive patient who also receives an HIV test would be counted once on the hypertension line 11 and once on line 21, HIV test. - If a patient had more than one tooth filled, only one visit for restorative services should be reported, not one per tooth.

-NUMBER OF PATIENTS WITH PRIMARY DIAGNOSIS, COLUMN B
+NUMBER OF PATIENTS, COLUMN B

-LINES 1 - 20: Diagnostic Data.
+LINES 1 - 20d: Diagnostic Data.

-Patients by Diagnosis For Column B report each individual who had one or more encounter during the year where the primary diagnosis was the indicated diagnosis.
-A patient is counted once and only once regardless of the number of encounters made for that specific diagnosis.
-Any patient may have encounters with different primary diagnoses, for example, one for hypertension and one for diabetes, on different days.
+Patients by Primary Diagnosis (Lines 1-20d).
+For Column B report each individual who had one or more visits during the year where the primary diagnosis was the indicated diagnosis.
+A patient is counted once and only once regardless of the number of visits made for that specific diagnosis.
+Any patient may have visits with different primary diagnoses, for example, one for hypertension and one for diabetes, on different days.
 In this case, the patient would be reported once for each primary diagnosis used during the year.
-For example, a patient with one or more encounters for hypertension is counted once as a patient regardless of how many times they were seen.
+For example, a patient with one or more visits with a primary diagnosis of hypertension and one or more visits with a primary diagnosis of diabetes is counted once and only once as a patient on lines 9 and 11, regardless of how many times they were seen.

-LINES 21 - 26: Services Data.
+LINES 21 - 26c: Services Data.

-Patients by Selected Diagnostic Tests/Screenings/Preventive Services Report patients who have had at least one encounter during the reporting period for the selected diagnostic tests, screenings, and/or preventive services listed on Lines 21-26.
-If a patient had a Pap test and contraceptive management during the same encounter, this patient would be counted on both Lines 23 and 25 in Column B. Regardless of the number of times a patient receives a given service, they are counted once and only once on that line in Column B. For example, an infant who has multiple well child visits in the year has each visit reported in column A, but is counted only once in column B.
+Patients by Selected Diagnostic Tests/Screenings/Preventive Services (Lines 21-26c).
+Report patients who have had at least one visit during the reporting period where the selected diagnostic tests, screenings, and/or preventive services listed on Lines 21-26c was provided.
+If a patient had a Pap test and contraceptive management during the same visit, this patient would be counted on both Lines 23 and 25 in Column B. Regardless of the number of times a patient receives a given service, they are counted once and only once on that line in Column B. For example, an infant who has an immunization at each of several well child visits in the year has each visit reported in column A, but is counted only once in column B.